CS8803: Security, Privacy, & Democracy

 - Discussion papers:

-- DUE: Group selection and short proposal document DUE: Groups must schedule a 1-on-1 with course staff
+- DUE 11:59 PM: Group selection and short proposal document

 - See description on the projects page.